Modelling non-stationarity in asymptotically independent extremes: Background

 For mathematical simplicity in the description of extremal dependence, it is common to consider random vectors with standardised marginal distributions.
 This is achieved in practice through marginal estimation and application of the probability integral transform.

 Classical modelling approaches are based on the framework of multivariate regular variation, and are applicable only to asymptotically dependent data.
-Given a random vector $(X,Y)$ with standard Fr\'echet margins, we define the radial and angular components to be $R:= X+Y$ and $W := X/R$, respectively.
+Given a random vector $(X,Y)$ with standard Fr\'echet margins, we define the radial and angular components to be $V:= X+Y$ and $W := X/V$, respectively.
 We say that $(X,Y)$ is multivariate regularly varying if, for all Borel subsets $B \in [0,1]$, we have

-for any $s>1$, where $H$ is termed the spectral measure \citep{Resnick1987}.
-This assumption implies that, for large radial values, $R$ and $W$ are independent.
+for any $s>1$, where $H$ is termed the spectral measure \citep{Resnick1987}, and $H(\partial B) = 0$.
+This assumption implies that, for large radial values, $V$ and $W$ are independent.
 The spectral measure captures the extremal dependence structure of $(X,Y)$.
 It must satisfy the moment constraint $\int_0^1wH(\mathrm{d}w) = 1/2$, but has no closed parametric form.
-All asymptotically independent distributions have a spectral measure placing mass at the endpoints $\{0\}$ and $\{1\}$ of the unit interval, which is why this modelling framework is unable to capture tail properties under this scheme \citep{Coles1999}.
+All asymptotically independent distributions have a spectral measure placing mass at the endpoints $\{0\}$ and $\{1\}$ of the unit interval, which is why this modelling framework does not form a useful basis for inference under this scheme \citep{Coles1999}.
 Moreover, it has been shown that assuming the incorrect form of extremal dependence will lead to unsatisfactory extrapolation in the joint tail \citep{Ledford1997,Heffernan2004}.
 This has consequently led to the development of flexible modelling approaches that are able to theoretically capture both extremal dependence regimes.

 The first such idea was proposed in \citet{Ledford1996,Ledford1997}.
 It is assumed that the joint tail of a random vector $(X,Y)$ with standard exponential margins is given by

 where $L$ is a slowly varying function at infinity, i.e., $\lim_{x \to \infty}L(cx)/L(x) = 1$ for $c>0$, and $\eta \in (0,1]$.
 The parameter $\eta$ is termed the coefficient of tail dependence, with $\eta=1$ and $\lim_{u \to \infty}L(e^u) > 0$ corresponding to asymptotic dependence and $\eta < 1$, or $\eta = 1$ and $\lim_{u\to \infty}L(e^u) = 0$, corresponding to asymptotic independence.
 In Figure \ref{fig:UKCP18}, our estimates of $\eta$ suggest asymptotic independence is exhibited by the UKCP18 data throughout most of the observation period.
 In practice, this framework is limited by the fact it only characterises the joint tail where both variables are large, and hence is not applicable in regions where only one variable is extreme.